Uzugijin/PaintMeSurprised/README.md

 How to install the lazy way:
 Drop the .py into ->
 C:\Users\username\AppData\Roaming\Blender Foundation\Blender\blenderversion\scripts\addons
 Open Blender and go to Preferences > Add-ons and start typing PaintMeSurprised.
 Click on the checkbox to active.
+It will be in the 3D Viewport's N-panel under the PaintMeSurprised tab.

 Known issues and quirks:
 -> Input image will be saved on every Record button push in order for the addon to work correctly!